hammerspace-me/backend/README.md

 ## Usage

-The backpack backend consists of two components: the backend service and the database.
+This backend consists of two components: the backend service and the database.
 First start the database with the following command:

 ```bash
 # Start up the development database